Loadable Modules - Extending the mesibo Platform

 Module Callback Functions

-• When there is a status update for the messages sent by the module
+• Status update for a message sent by the module

 on_message